deepdoctection/deepdoctection/docs/tutorials/custom_pipeline_notebook.rst

 This extensive tutorial already discusses many of the core components of this package.

+We formulate the requirement as follows:

 **Suppose we want to perform text extraction from complex structured documents.
 The documents essentially consist of text blocks and titles.
 There are no tables.
 We want to use the OCR payment service from AWS Textract.
-We also want to have a reading order for the text block, as the documents contain multiple columns.
-A JSON file is to be output that contains all layout and text extractions including the original image.**
+We also want to have a reading order for text blocks, as the documents contain multiple columns.
+The analysis results are to be returned in a JSON structure that contains all layout informations as well as the full text and the original image.**

 Processing steps
 ----------------